reduxjs/redux/docs/tutorials/BarebonesTutorial.md

 ### Motivation

-Following on from our [above example](#usage-in-a-reducer), uppose that a series of passengers are going to join.
+Following on from our [above example](#usage-in-a-reducer), suppose that a series of passengers are going to board our elevator.

 ```js
 elevatorReducer(